vishalsinghrajput05/Stopwatch-web-Application/README.md

 Check out the [Live Demo](prodigy-intern-t2-stopwatch-web-application-vhy2q3hlx.vercel.app)
-# Prodigy-Intern-T2-Stopwatch-web-Application
+# Stopwatch Web Application
-This Stopwatch Web Application was developed during my internship at Prodigy Infotech using HTML, CSS, and JavaScript.
-The application features a user-friendly interface that allows users to start, stop, and reset the timer.
-It also includes lap functionality for tracking multiple time intervals within the same session.
+A simple and responsive Stopwatch Web Application built using HTML, CSS, and JavaScript.
+## Features
+Start, pause, and reset stopwatch

+Lap time recording

+Clean and responsive user interface

+Built with vanilla JavaScript (no frameworks)

+Deployed on Vercel